leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Why do we need the macula?

 ## intent: diabeticretinopathy-treatment_laser-retina
-- What are the risks of panretinal photocoagulation?
-- What are the side effects of panretinal photocoagulation?
+- How is panretinal photocoagulation performed?
+- How is diabetic laser performed?
+- How is PRP performed?
-- What are the complications of panretinal photocoagulation?
+- What is panretinal photocoagulation?
+- What does retinal laser for diabetes mean?
+- How is full retinal laser done?
+- Where does PRP treat?
+- How will the doctor perform the laser for diabetes?
+- I have diabetes and I need laser, tell me more.
-- Is panretinal photocoagulation dangerous?
+- Is there any wound for panretinal photocoagulation?
-- Is panretinal photocoagulation safe?
+- When is panretinal laser performed?

 ## intent: diabeticretinopathy-treatment_laser-retina_11
 - What are the risks of panretinal photocoagulation?